aleph2c/miros/docs/source/i_trace_reactive.rst

 to indicate how the chart was started.

-A trace can be used with the `sequence` project to generate a sequence diagram, more about that is described :ref:`here.<reflection-creating-a-sequence-diagram>`
+A trace can be used with the `sequence` project to generate a sequence diagram, more about that is described :ref:`here.<recipes-drawing-a-statechart>`